Bukhara: History

 Bukhara coinage of Abbasid caliph al-Mahdi.
 Bukhara was under Caliphate control until AD 861.

 By 850, Bukhara served as the capital of the Samanid Empire, and was the birthplace of Imam Bukhari.
-The Samanids, claiming descent from Bahram Chobin, rejuvenated Persian culture far from Baghdad, the centre of the Islamic world.
-New Persian flourished in Bukhara and Rudaki, the father of Persian poetry, was born and raised in Bukhara and wrote his most famous poem about the beauty of the city.
-For this purpose, Bukhara had continuously served as the most important of cities in many Persian and Persianate empires, namely Samanids, Karakhanids, Khwarazmids, and Timurids.
+The Samanids claimed descent from Bahram Chobin, the Sasanian general and king.
+They rejuvenated Persian culture far from Baghdad, the centre of the Islamic world.
+New Persian flourished in Bukhara.
+Rudaki, the father of Persian poetry, was born and raised in Bukhara and wrote his most famous poem about the beauty of the city.
+Located on the Silk Road, the city became a center of trade, scholarship, culture, and religion.
+During the golden age of the Samanids, Bukhara was a major intellectual center of the Islamic world, renowned for its numerous libraries.